-Harvey McBurnette Engraved Front-Lock Folding Knife, Abalone Scales
+Harvey McBurnette Engraved Front-Lock Folding Knife, Abalone Scales (SOLD)

 Knives by Eagle Nest, New Mexico knifemaker Harvey McBurnette are among the most collectable pieces by custom knife collectors.
 Sadly, the fact that Mr. McBurnette has passed away makes them even more coveted by collectors.
 His knives are hard to find, and valuable.
 His career dates back to the days of Dick Dorough and W.T.
 Fuller - all 3 were good friends and knifemakers, who originally worked

 together at the Good Year Tire and Rubber Factory in Gadsen, Alabama.
 W.T. lost one of his hands in an accident and was retired from